etherben/project/diary.md

 After meeting with a professional software engineer, decided to restructure the project. front and back end will be ran from a docker container, eventually allowing for easy deployment, also keeping file structure to a professional standard.
-Changing from maven to gradel as it has better dependency management, more flexable and more dynamic. java source 21, react front still.
+Changing from maven to gradel as it has better dependency management, more flexable and more dynamic.
+Using groovy not kotlin as its more compatable with gradel and java java source 21, react front still.

+Database will now be nosql and using mongoDB, primarily because data will not have many relationships, most relaationships will be formed around user. data storage structure will be more comparable to a file structure

+FOCUS ON FUNCTIONALITY THIS TERM